- A 2:2 honours degree, or equivalent qualification, in an appropriate subject (i.e. criminology; social sciences)

 Months of entry

-This master's degree is designed to provide students with an understanding of the criminological, legal and research context of cybercrime.
-Furthermore, it equips students with an understanding of computing skills and capabilities that will help to respond to online threats to personal information as well as to organisational environments.
+This master's degree is designed to provide you with an understanding of the criminological, legal and research context of cybercrime.
+Furthermore, it aims to equip you with an understanding of computing skills and capabilities that will help to respond to online threats to personal information as well as to organisational environments.

 Fees and funding